-The Richest People in Human History (Part 1)
+The Richest People in Human History, to the Industrial Revolution

 Click here for a larger, more legible version of the infographic that you can explore in-depth.

-When we think of wealth today, we often think of the massive personal fortunes of business magnates like Bill Gates, Jeff Bezos, or Warren Buffett.
+When we think of wealth today, we often think of the massive personal fortunes of business magnates like Bill Gates, Elon Musk, Jeff Bezos, or Warren Buffett.
 However, it is only since the Industrial Revolution that measuring wealth by one’s bank account has been a norm for the world’s richest.

 For most of recorded human history, in fact, the lines around wealth were quite blurred.
 Leaders like Augustus Caesar or Emperor Shenzong had absolute control of their empires—while bankers like Jakob Fogger and Cosimo de Medici were often found pulling the strings from behind.